openalea-incubator/echap/echap/doc/user/pearl.rst

 - case 1 : to compute localy (on small leaf parts) the fate of products at a daily (or hourly) time step.
 In this case the model is run with micrometeorological data computed at leaf level and becomes an alternative to other pesticide decay functions in the within day loop.

-- case 2 : to use outputs of case 1 to complete a pearl run (soil+vegetation) for getting outputs in the the soil (missing in run of case 1).
-In this case the outputs of case 1 are used to compute a DT50 of dissipation in the crop (option Lumped in pearl)that will force the decay in the vegetation as computed with th local model.
+- case 2 : to compute the fate of pesticide in the whole system, taking into account the outputs of the detailed simulation to compute a DT50 of dissipation in the crop (option Lumped in pearl)

-- case 3 (alternative to case 1+2) : to run pearl independantly of other module, in one run, and get directly the fate of pesticide at the canopy scale level + soil.
+- case 3 : to run pearl independantly of other module, in one run, and get directly the fate of pesticide at the canopy scale level + soil.
 Vegetation is in mode 'Calculated'

 Use in case 1
 =============